canozcivelek/adaptive-led-matrix-highbeams/README.md

 road as possible while not dazzling other drivers for both oncoming and preceding traffic.
 This is made possible in this project with 2 sub-systems in communication.
-First is the module to control the hardware (LED matrix), second is a camera feed with a trained object detection model to detect vehicles and their locations and determine where to lighten/darken.
+First is the module to control the hardware (LED matrix), second is a camera feed with a trained object detection model to detect vehicles, locate them and determine where to lighten/darken.

 #### [**Demo Video**](https://youtu.be/6VwgZgbertE) (Click to see the full video)